Sara Barber, MA, is the Executive Director of SCCADVASA. Prior to joining SCCADVASA, she was the Executive Director of a batterer

 Ashton Petta is from Lexington, South Carolina and graduated from the University of South Carolina in 2016, with a Bachelors of Social Work.
 She is with SCCADVASA as an MSW intern, and is attending the University of South Carolina for her Masters of Social Work.
 Ashton will be with the SCCADVASA team for a year before graduating in May of 2017

-Director of Systems Advocacy
+Director of Systems Advocacy and Prevention

 Katie graduated with distinction with her Bachelors of Science in Social Work from New York University